 Now we’re going to move on and cover the ceremony and reception.

-Cocktail hour – Depending on what you did before the ceremony (first look/ no first look) can change your timeline here: couple portraits/family & bridal party photos.
-Average time: 1hr.
+Depending on what you did before the ceremony (first look/ no first look) can change your timeline here: couple portraits/family & bridal party photos.
+This time carries per wedding.

 Dinner: Typically you will go with your photographer during a portion of dinner to do sunset photos.
 Average time: 20-45 mins.